Stardust (1993 video game)

-Stardust is a single screen multidirectional shooter video game for the Amiga, released by the Finnish company Bloodhouse in 1993.
-The game is essentially an Asteroids clone with enhancements, such as power-ups, shields, a high-energy techno module soundtrack, vivid use of colors and the occasional tunnel section that revolves around a sphere.
+Stardust is a 1993 multidirectional shooter video game developed and published by Bloodhouse for the Amiga.
+The game is an Asteroids clone with enhancements, such as power-ups, shields, a high-energy techno module soundtrack, vivid use of colors and the occasional tunnel section that revolves around a sphere.
 The game's graphics drew critical acclaim for the aforementioned tunnels and the liberal use of ray-tracing.
 The company has since merged with Terramarque to form Housemarque.

-In a not atypical bout of Finnish humor, the developers gave several things ludicrous names in their own language, which were (and still are) highly obscure in the international market.
+The Finnish developers gave several things ludicrous names in their own language, which were (and still are) highly obscure in the international market.
 The damsel in distress is named after a brand of margarine, and the final confrontation takes place over the planet Imatra.

 Ports

 The game was ported to MS-DOS, but not by the original programmers.
 This version was buggy, scant on details found in the Amiga version and severely lacking in both control and gameplay polish.

 A conversion was made for the Atari STE by Aggression demoscene crew, published in 1995 by Daze Marketing.
 It is one of the few STE exclusive games, and uses the machine's updated capabilities.